innazh/proglog/README.md

 5. Swap out the concrete Log structure / object our server depends on to an interface
 6. Create a gRPC server and register it (NewGRPCServer)
 7. Tests!
+### Chapter 5: Security
+1. Create a cert issuer authority using CloudFlare's open source lib
+2. Define the configs and write out the makefile cmds to generate certs
+3. Add a /config dir to take care of retrieving the cert files and parsing them
+4. Add grpc opts to our server so it can handle a creds opt to handle tls conns
+5.